Windows 11 version history: Version 25H2 (2025 Update)

+The KB5094126 update broke the recycle bin dialogs, OneDrive and PC stability.

 Version 26H1

-The Windows 11, version 26H1 is the upcoming fifth major update to Windows 11.
+Windows 11, version 26H1 is the fifth major update to Windows 11 for ARM64 devices.
+It was released on February 10, 2026.

 The first preview was released to Insiders who opted in to the Canary Channel on November 7, 2025, along with the version string being changed from "Dev" to "26H1".

-Version 26H1 is a platform-specific support release that only includes platform changes to support devices with certain silicon.
+Version 26H1 is a platform-specific support release that only includes changes to support devices with certain ARM processors, with the Qualcomm Snapdragon X2 being one of the confirmed devices as of March 25, 2026.